UPTokenizing/digitalIdentity/AWS-Setup.md

         Then, install ScholarCurriculum, follow the instructions explained in the file README.md within the folder [scholarCurriculum/](https://github.com/UPTokenizing/digitalIdentity/tree/main/scholarCurriculum).
       - #### Step 8.
         **Connect MySQL with the frontend**
-        To connect the database directly to the frontend, create a .env file in the root folder of every frontend project (the same directory where the server.js file is located, for example, for project **frontendIdentityDigital** the path is [digitalIdentity/frontendIdentityDigital/frontendDigitalApp/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital/frontendDigitalApp/)  ) with the following settings (it is based on the past example):
+        To connect the database directly to the frontend, create a .env file in the root folder of every frontend project (the same directory where the server.js file is located, for example, for project **frontendIdentityDigital** the path is [digitalIdentity/frontendIdentityDigital/frontendDigitalApp/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital/frontendDigitalApp/)  ) with the following settings (it is based on the past example, Do not use \" or "#" for the passwords):
         ```env
         DB_HOST=<DB endpoint.
 EX: tokphy-mysql.xxxxxxxxxx.us-east-2.rds.amazonaws.com>
         DB_USER=root